AbiGMe/AbiGMe/README.md

 ---

-Thank you for visiting my profile! my goal is to support business to achieve their.
+Thank you for visiting my profile!
+My goal is to support businesses in achieving their objectives by delivering innovative, scalable, and efficient software solutions.